vuejs/awesome-vue/README.md

   - [vue-momment-jalaali](https://github.com/saman/vue-moment-jalaali) Jalaali Moment.js filters for your Vue.js project. [@saman](https://github.com/saman)
   - [vue2-filters ★2](https://github.com/freearhey/vue2-filters) A collection of standard filters Vue 1.* adapted for use in Vue 2.*
   - [vue-collision](https://github.com/scaccogatto/vue-collision): fires a @collided[-groupName] event on collision with viewport or any other bounding box, WayPoints-like
+  - [vue-scrollfire](https://github.com/vue-comps/vue-scrollfire) Fire an event on a specific scroll position

 - #### SEO

   - [vue-head ★97](https://github.com/ktquez/vue-head) - Manager the meta information of the head tag, a simple and easy way